 Accurate CNAM, along with Verified Caller ID, forms a foundation for building a much better subscriber call experience.
 Coupling these together is intuitive as many business-to-consumer calls are not identifiable enough today to be consistently answered.
 Further, analytics and policy rules, which are increasingly becoming more commercially supported, can be defined and used to modify the signaled CNAM based on the caller verification status.
 For example, a non-Verified Caller ID on an IP network could be signaled as “UNVERIFIABLE” to analog devices.

-In summary, conventional CNAM affords service providers an opportunity to efficiently signal Verified Caller ID status to a broad set of existing subscriber devices as STIR/SHAKEN caller authentication standards are implemented in IP networks.
-Although positioned as a near term approach, CNAM is extensible in multiple ways enabling it to support a number of innovative ways to further enhance the subscriber call experience.
-Moreover, it allows companies to respond to accelerated timelines from regulators for addressing illegal robocalls and spoofing.

 Considerations during Transition to STIR/SHAKEN Caller Authentication and Signaling